FiditeNemini/mflux-commander/README.md

 A powerful command-line tool for managing and exploring image generation with mflux-generate.
 Features include:

-- Running multiple variations with random or fixed seeds
+- Running multiple iterations with random or fixed seeds
 - Automatic session management and history tracking
 - Real-time progress monitoring with live preview
 - Detailed metadata tracking and command reproduction
 - Style management and reuse
 - Interactive HTML galleries for reviewing results
-- Iteration mode for exploring different step counts
+- Seed and step variation modes for exploring different parameters

 ## Example Sessions

 ### Basic Image Generation

-Generate 4 variations of an image using the default settings:
+Generate 4 iterations of an image using the default settings:

 ```bash
 ./mflux-wrapper.py --prompt "a serene lake at sunset"